Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # THIRD-PARTY PLUGINS STYLING

-The third-party plugin styling is aimed to keep the plugin styles consistent with the theme, and secondly is to add extra functions for using them in ReMoods.
+The third-party plugins styling is aimed to keep the plugin styles consistent with the theme, and secondly is to add extra usage for using them in ReMoods.
 Let's keep reading the below.

 [:arrow_up:Back](#table-of-contents)